MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcpopupmenu-class.md

 ### <a name="parameters"></a>Parametri

 *lprectScreen*<br/>
-[in] Un rettangolo, in coordinate dello schermo, che specifica i limiti dell'area da aggiornare.
+in Rettangolo, in coordinate dello schermo, che specifica i limiti dell'area da aggiornare.

 ### <a name="remarks"></a>Note

-Chiamare questo metodo quando un menu a comparsa presenta un'ombreggiatura si sovrappone a un'immagine animata.
+Chiamare questo metodo quando un menu a comparsa con un'ombreggiatura si sovrappone a un'immagine animata.

 ## <a name="see-also"></a>Vedere anche